 We recognize the importance of our industry stakeholders and wholesale customers.
-We look forward to working with them to increase customer choice and convenience, while continuing to generate government revenues and ensure socially responsible liquor service.
+We look forward to working with them to increase customer choice and convenience, while continuing to generate government revenue and ensure socially responsible liquor service.

-The 2006/07 - 2008/09 British Columbia Liquor Distribution Branch Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
+The 2007/08 - 2009/10 British Columbia Liquor Distribution Branch Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act.
 I am accountable for the contents of the plan, including the selection of performance measures and targets.
-The plan is consistent with government's strategic priorities and overall Strategic Plan.
+The plan is consistent with government's strategic priorities and Strategic Plan.

-All significant decisions, events and identified risks, as of January 2006, have been considered in preparing the plan.
+All significant assumptions, policy decisions and identified risks, as of January 2007, have been considered in preparing the plan.
+The performance targets in this plan have been determined based on an assessment of the LDB's operating environment, forecast conditions, risk assessment and past performance.